-Pull over at these great sights lining the road on the 140-mile trip from Missoula to Glacier National Park including smokejumpers and a bison habitat.
+Pull over at these great sites lining the road on the 140-mile trip from Missoula to Glacier National Park including the best food, where to jump in the water and places to watch wildlife.

 2. Hike the M in Missoula

 Why go: Join the locals and hike the M trail, which takes you on 10-plus switchbacks and 620 feet above the valley floor in three quarters of a mile.
 Go a mile farther to reach the top of Mt.
 Sentinel and for spectacular views.

 Access: The trailhead is on the University of Montana campus.